denkovarik/ID-Unaligned-Amplicon-Primers/README.md

 This project helps to do just that!
 Given the results from the Bowtie2 software and a list of primers, this software attempts to identify the primer pairs that led to the non-specific amplification.
 Some of the assumptions made in the process are as follows:

 1. There is no adapter, meaning that the forward and reverse primers start and the very ends of the sequence.
-2. Further, a complete match between the primers and sequence were requiired before being considered a match.
+2. Further, a complete match between the primers and sequences were required before being considered a match.

-Now in reality, some mismatches between the primer and target sequence may be tolerated, but by enforcing a complete match between the primer pairs and the sequence, we do to things that are beneficial.
+Now in reality, some mismatches between the primer and target sequence may be tolerated, but by enforcing a complete match between the primer pairs and the sequence, we do two things that are beneficial.

-1. We limit the number of False Positive matches between the primers and thee sequence.
+1. We limit the number of False Positive matches between the primers and the sequences.
 The less mismatches we have, the less likely a primer will be falsely identified as binding to a sequence.
 2. By enforcing a complete match, we can do a binary search for a match, which would save time.

 By doing this, this software can help researchers identify primers that might be negatively affecting their PCR results.